-A: Household hazardous waste, motor oil, cooking oil, paint, batteries, light bulbs, tires and electronics may be taken to one of 8 Charleston County convenience centers.
+A: Household hazardous waste, motor oil, cooking oil, paint, batteries, light bulbs, tires and electronics may be taken to one of Charleston County's 9 convenience centers.
 Click here for location details and contact information.

 A: Designing your own interior recycling container is easy.
 Be creative!
 Residents are encouraged to reuse paper grocery bags to store recyclable paper products.
 A plastic storage bin or tub can be used for plastic, glass, aluminum and steel containers.